ghc-proposals/ghc-proposals/proposals/0000-unsatisfiable.rst

 pragmas, because warnings may be displayed only when definitions are used at particular types, and the messages may be constructed dynamically.

+(It would be possible to add a ``Deprecated`` constraint, similar to ``Warning``, specifically for use with deprecation warnings, and controlled by a different flag.
+However separating out deprecation warnings specifically does not seem strongly motivated.)

 Examples